pdfotter/slate/source/index.html.md

 > The above command saves a PDF document to `tem_1c3_filled_in.pdf`.
 Because `save_result=false`, it won't be saved on PDF Otter for later use.

 This endpoint creates a PDF File - fills in a PDF Template - with the data provided.
 It responds with the binary PDF file so you can store it on your end.
 PDF Otter won't store the file if you set the `save_result` flag to `false`.
-If you choose to save the result, it will be available in your dashboard and can be made public to share with your users.
+If you choose to let PDF Otter save the result, it will be available in your dashboard and can be made public to share with your users.

 ### HTTP Request